-The retail industry continues to be a hotbed of innovation, with activity driven by sustainability, convenience, and the growing importance of technologies such as Internet of Things (IoT), smart recycling, and contactless kiosks.
-In the last three years alone, there have been over 133,000 patents filed and granted in the retail industry, according to GlobalData’s report on Internet of Things in Retail: Smart recycling kiosks.
+The retail industry continues to be a hotbed of patent innovation.
+Activity is driven by social responsibility, supply chain efficiency, data analytics, and growing importance of technologies such as artificial intelligence and augmented reality.
+In the last three years alone, there have been over 156,000 patents filed and granted in the retail industry, according to GlobalData’s report on Environmental sustainability in retail: smart recycling kiosks.
+Buy the report here.

-Smart recycling kiosk is a key innovation area in Internet of Things
+Smart recycling kiosk is a key innovation area in environmental sustainability

 Key players in smart recycling kiosks – a disruptive innovation in the retail industry